calvinhzy/aaz/Commands/site-recovery/vault/policy/readme.md

 : Get the details of a replication policy.

 - [update](/Commands/site-recovery/vault/policy/_update.md)
-: Update operation to create a replication policy.
+: Update operation to update a replication policy.